ShadySquirrel/adblock_host_generator/README.md

 Script is published under Apache License 2.0.
 See more under [LICENSE](LICENCE).

-You can download full hostlist from [here](https://raw.githubusercontent.com/ShadySquirrel/adblock_host_generator/master/out/hostlist.txt).
+You can download full hosts file from [here](https://raw.githubusercontent.com/ShadySquirrel/adblock_host_generator/master/out/hostlist.txt).

 ### Configuration
 All customisable and configurable values are stored under CONFIGURATION BLOCK in generate_adblock_urls.py.